Our Mission

 Minds Matter connects driven and determined students from low-income families with the people, preparation and possibilities to succeed in college, create their future and change the world.

 Minds Matter DC is a chapter of the national Minds Matter organization.
-Since its founding in New York City in 1991, Minds Matter has grown into a national organization with eleven chapters across the United States in Boston, Chicago, Cleveland, Denver, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, Washington D.C., and Houston.
-For 25 years, Minds Matter has been making competitive college admission a reality for underserved students nationwide.
+Since its founding in New York City in 1991, Minds Matter has grown into a national organization with 14 chapters across the United States in Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, Washington D.C., and Houston.
+For over 30 years, Minds Matter has been making competitive college admission a reality for underserved students nationwide.
 Minds Matter transforms the lives of highly-motivated, low-resource students by providing the individualized mentoring, standardized test preparation, and writing and critical thinking instruction that has been proven necessary to achieve college success.

 As a result of those efforts, on a nationwide basis, 100% of our graduates have been accepted into a four-year college or university, and more than 95% of our tracked alumni have graduated from or are currently enrolled in college.
 89% of Minds Matter students accepted to college are first-generation college students.